-A revealing insight into the life and times of Bill Gates, a global business icon, the world’s richest man and a man of many epithets like that.
-Not only in the business world but people from all walks of life can benefit from the lessons imparted and his success habits could really be something to learn for anybody who is driven to succeed.
+A revealing insight into the life and times of Bill Gates, a global business icon, the world’s richest man, and a man of many epithets like that.
+Not only in the business world but people from all walks of life can benefit from the lessons imparted, and his success habits could be something to learn for anybody driven to succeed.
 A must-read for anyone willing to learn a few things from his business lessons.<< Get this book >>

-#9 – Good to Great: Why Some Companies Make the Leap and Others Don’t
+#13 – Good to Great: Why Some Companies Make the Leap and Others Don’t

 by Jim Collins (Author)

-A detailed book on why some companies go on to achieve greatness while others with seemingly good potential dwindle with time and are sidelined in the longer term.
+A detailed book on why some companies go on to achieve greatness while others with seemingly good potential dwindle with time sidelined in the longer term.
 Jim Collins goes the extra mile in this study to identify a similar pattern in companies that went on to become great from good when measured with the help of stringently defined criteria.

-A pinpointed study aimed at finding out the secret behind the success of some companies who keep on performing exceptionally well while others simply fail to do so.
-The study adopts stringent criteria for measuring and comparing the performance of some companies in order to find out what differentiates them when it comes to performing consistently well and growing from good to great in a rather literal sense of the word.
-A must-read for business managers and CEOs as well as students and finance professionals to acquire a better understanding of evaluating companies objectively on their merit.<< Get this book >>
+A pinpointed study aimed at finding out the secret behind the success of some companies that keep on performing exceptionally well while others fail to do so.
+The study adopts stringent criteria for measuring and comparing the performance of some companies to find out what differentiates them when it comes to performing consistently well and growing from good to great in the literal sense of the word.
+A must-read for business managers and CEOs, as well as students and finance professionals, to acquire a better understanding of evaluating companies objectively on their merit.<< Get this book >>

-#10 – The Little Big Small Business Book
+#14 – The Little Big Small Business Book

 by Micah Fraim (Author)

-This book is useful for growing your small business and maximizing your profits and savings.
-The author offers 17 unique ideas to achieve these goals which are simple enough in application but can make a world of difference to your business.
-Challenging the conventional thinking that it always takes a lot of strategies and planning to run and grow a small business, the author provides a simple framework for achieving your business objectives with a minimal amount of effort and risk.
+This edition is useful for growing your small business and maximizing profits and savings.
+The author offers 17 unique ideas to achieve these goals, which are simple enough in application but can make a world of difference to your business.
+Challenging the conventional thinking that it always takes a lot of strategies and planning to run and grow a small business, the author provides a simple framework for achieving your business objectives with minimal effort and risk.

 An unconventional guide for small businesses on how to implement some of the little ideas offered in this work with the potential to make a big impact in terms of the outcome.
-Usually, people take on too much upon themselves in terms of planning and strategy which is difficult to implement.
+Usually, people take on too much upon themselves in terms of planning and strategy, which is difficult to implement.